ReviveToday/sparkling-child/README.md

 ## Shareblocks
 Simple, toggleable buttons that mimic what the Jetpack share buttons would do, but with minimalistic functionality.

+## Dark Mode
+Add a menu item with the class name `rt-toggle-bright`, and it will function as a dark mode toggle.

 ## Advanced Ads Container
 `above-title` custom placement is supported, which will display the advert above the title, as per the Acceptable Ads guidelines.